kumarabhirup/glitter/README.md

 - Download all the files to your local machine by directly downloading the zip file from this GitHub repo.
 - Unzip the files and change the folder name from `glitter-master` to `glitter-<yourname>`.
 - Once you downloaded the files, open `Terminal` if you are on Mac and if you use Windows, use the `Git bash` that you downloaded in Step 1.
-- Once you open Terminal, enter into the project file: `$ cd glitter`.
+- Once you open Terminal, enter into the project file: `$ cd glitter-<yourname>`.
 The command depends on your current folder location. **If you don't know how to use terminal, you may need to learn small tit-bits on internet.**
 <!-- - Once you are in `glitter` folder, type this command in the Terminal: `$ npm install`.
 This process will download all the needed files that makes Glitter work. -->
-- When dependencies are installed, you are done with the needs of bot!

 ### Step 4: Get Twitter API keys
 - Go to [Twitter App Manager](https://apps.twitter.com)